< Back to Previous

 For instance, Lindy had planned to meet a friend from her recent college reunion, along with her husband and another couple at the central piazza in Siena, the next day for lunch—but we would have to be out the door by eight to make it on time, and then we would have to leave Siena by mid-afternoon to get back early enough to be assured of finding our villa before nightfall.

-So, having reinhabited the car, we carefully unwound the directions backward, correcting where necessary, and, once we hit the main drag, Via Pesciatina, road signs to Lucca became ubiquitous and we could just follow them.
+Having reinhabited our car, we carefully followed the directions backward, correcting where necessary, and, once we hit the main drag, Via Pesciatina, road signs to Lucca became ubiquitous and we followed them.
 We didn’t have to deal with the autostrada, and we didn’t have to mind all the precise turn-offs.
 All streams flowed toward Lucca.
-While I was wondering where we were and how many more kilometers we had to go, Lindy announced that we were there.
+While I was still wondering where we were and how many more kilometers we had to go, Lindy announced that we were there.
 The great walls of the city were right before our noses, and we had been circling them for a couple of minutes without recognition.

 Lucca is really two cities, one inside the walls and one outside.
 The walls are massive, forty feet high and broad enough that we could see people strolling atop them, riding bikes, pushing baby carriages, jogging, sitting at tables playing chess or cards, all without a care, no sense of precipice up there at all.